-Material will be presented that includes the science of and evidence behind the use of fascial based manual therapy with presentation of relevant visceral and fascial anatomy.
+Material will be presented that includes the science of and evidence behind the use of fascial based manual therapy with presentation of relevant visceral and fascial anatomy and their embryologic oragins.
 Emphasis will be placed on clinical reasoning with the goal of immediate implementation of the techniques learned following this introductory course.
 Students will be instructed in an extensive number of treatment techniques, both external abdominal as well as internal vaginal approaches.
-Course participants will be able to immediately incorporate evaluation and treatment of visceral fascia for patients with a variety of urinary dysfunction diagnoses
+Course participants will be able to immediately incorporate evaluation and treatment of visceral fascia for patients with a variety of urinary dysfunction diagnoses.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 Pelvic Floor Level 1 through Herman & Wallace or prior seminar instruction in internal pelvic floor vaginal muscle examinations

 3. Participants should bring an anatomy atlas (preferably Netter) for reference of the visceral anatomy.

 1. Willard, F. H. (2012) Visceral fascia.
 In: Schleip R, Findley TW, Chaitow L, Huijing P (Eds.)
 Fascia-The Tensional Network of The Human Body. (pp. 53-56).
 Elsevier, Edinburgh.